 Everyone’s experience with dementia is unique.
-Whether you’re living with dementia or caring for someone that has been diagnosed, this article will guide you through what to expect during each stage.
+Whether you’re living with dementia or caring for someone that has been diagnosed, this article will guide you through what to expect during the dementia stages.

 Over 850,000 people in the UK live with dementia- a syndrome associated with a progressive decline in brain function.
-Dementia is an umbrella term for the many types of disease, including Alzheimer’s and vascular dementia.
+Dementia is an umbrella term for the many types of disease, including Alzheimer’s,vascular dementia, and frontotemporal dementia.

 This article discusses the most common changes; however, not all features will be present in every person, and everyone will progress through the disease differently.
-It is widely recognised that there are three main stages of dementia.
+It is widely recognised that there are three main stages of dementia and how it affects the person with dementia’s daily living.
 Below, we detail each stage and the associated care needs.

 Mild – often referred to as early dementia.

 The early stages of dementia are subtle and often dismissed as symptoms of overwork or old age.
 When family members think back to how their loved one acted during this stage, they often state that there was ‘something off’ or that their loved one had ‘lost their sparkle’.

 - You may notice a person with mild dementia: